-A limited liability company in the Czech Republic is a type of business corporation.
-Each partner makes a contribution to the limited liability company, thereby participating in its authorised capital.
-In this case, the partners are jointly and severally liable for the company’s debts only to the extent of the amount in which they have not fulfilled their deposit obligations (according to the status entered in the commercial register at the time when the creditor called them to do so).
+A business corporation in the Czech Republic means any company with limited liability.
+In case of a limited liability company, every partner contributes to such a company by participating in its authorized capital.
+In this case, the partners are liable for the company debts only up to the amount by which they have failed to fulfill the deposit obligations according to the status entered in the Commercial Register at the moment of calling them by the creditor.

 Rights and duties of a Member of the Management Board of S.R.O.